Welcome to Week One!

 R, clean up the plot by adding labels and a title.
 Or better yet, use

-# load the ggplot2 library for plotting library(ggplot2) # download data from figshare # note that we are downloading the data into your data directory download.file(url = "https://ndownloader.figshare.com/files/7010681", destfile = "data/boulder-precip.csv", method = "libcurl") # if the code above doesn't allow you to download the data, remove the method = # "libcurl" argument!
+# load the ggplot2 library for plotting library(ggplot2) # download data from figshare # note that you are downloading the data into your data directory download.file(url = "https://ndownloader.figshare.com/files/7010681", destfile = "data/boulder-precip.csv", method = "libcurl") # if the code above doesn't allow you to download the data, remove the method = # "libcurl" argument!
 Also note that you may get a warning that you are not able to # download the data twice.
-That is ok! # import data boulder_precip <- read.csv(file="data/boulder-precip.csv") # view first few rows of the data head(boulder_precip) # when we download the data we create a `data.frame` # view each column of the data frame using it's name (or header) boulder_precip$DATE # view the precip column boulder_precip$PRECIP # qplot stands for quick plot.
+That is ok! # import data boulder_precip <- read.csv(file="data/boulder-precip.csv") # view first few rows of the data head(boulder_precip) # when you download the data you create a `data.frame` # view each column of the data frame using it's name (or header) boulder_precip$DATE # view the precip column boulder_precip$PRECIP # qplot stands for quick plot.
 It is a function in the ggplot2 library. # Let's use it to plot our data qplot(x=boulder_precip$DATE, y=boulder_precip$PRECIP)

 If the code above did not produce a plot, please check the following: